ameya225/TDI/README.md

 # The Data Incubator Semifinal challenge

-This repository contains the project proposal for The Data Incubator Fellowship (Seminfinal challenge).
+This repository contains the project proposal for The Data Incubator Fellowship (Semifinal challenge).

 ## Title: Integration of MRI and genomics data in diagnosing brain aging and Alzheimer’s Disease